GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

-    The `callback_service` Cloud Function implements receiving Sigfox network event, error, and other control plane information messages and logging them with Stackdriver Logging.
+    The `callback_service` Cloud Function implements receiving Sigfox network event, error, and other control plane information messages and logging them with Cloud Logging.
 In the Sigfox backend, it will be used for the `STATUS`, `ACKNOWLEDGE`, and `ERROR` callbacks.

     After the deployment has finished, write down the URL for both of the deployed